 Imagine putting your beloved pet dog on a long lead and chasing him round and round with a flag on a stick.

-Imagine forcing your dog to run backwards or sideways every time he tries to come to you.
+Imagine chasing your dog away from you every time he tries to come to you.

 Or how about chasing your beloved pet dog round and round if he doesn’t come when you call him.